-Gen. Zia said that after reading the details of the Press conference of PNA Vice-President Nawabzada Nagrullah Khan on the evening of July a, he came to the conclusion that the time for military action had some as there was no chance of the sides reaching a settlement
+Gen. Zia said that after reading the details of the Press conference of PNA Vice-President Nawabzada Nasrullah Khan on the evening of July 4, he came to the conclusion that the time for military action had come as there was no chance of the sides reaching a settlement t

-He said the operation where was code named "Fairplay" been completed so smoothar not even a stone thrown.
+He said the operation will was code named "Fairplay" been completed so smoothat not even a stone that not even a stone thrown.

-Gen. Zia pointed our that profession of soldiery tau; among other things, a kind "grace" which was evident fr the way the former Prime & ister and PNA leaders v. being treated in their protive custody.
-He said an ennumber of leaders had b taken into custody from 'b sides fater one from each s -Shah Mardan Shah Pir Pag and Mr. Hamid Raza Gilar were let off and now the maining eight were being to ed after well.
+Gen. Zia pointed out that profession of soldiery tau: among other things, a kind "grace" which was evident fr the way the former Prime & ister and PNA leaders v. being treated in their protive custody.
+He said an er number of leaders had b taken into custody from 'b sides fater one from each s -Shah Mardan Shah Pir Pag and Mr. Hamid Raza Gilar were let off and now the maining eight were being lo ed after well,

-Gen. Zia said he had tall to Mr. Bhutto and Mautle Mufti Mahmud about th times since July 5 and "th seem to be quite happy a enjoying their life".
+Gen. Zia said he had tall to Mr. Bhutto and Mattle Mufti Mahmud about th times since July 5 and "th seem to be quite happy a enjoying their life".

-Gen. Zia-ul-Haq suid that PPP and PNA leaders were ing comfortably and they not ed a lot of thinking to do the future because they "he the destiny of the country their hauds".
+Gen. Zia-ul-Haq suid that ' PPP and PNA leaders were ing comfortably and they rate ed a lot of thinking to do the future because they "hr the destiny of the country their hands".

 He said he had a limited a before him.
-He had to stay of for 90 days of which eight halready passed.
-However, a political leaders had to look the future.
-He said the leade were not in solitary confirment, but the seclusion the were now having was necessate enable them to start this ing about the tasks ahead.
+He had to stay of for 90 days of which eight h already passed.
+However, it political leaders had to hook the future.
+He said the leade were not in solitary could ment, but the seclusion it were now having was necessar to enable them to start this ing about the tasks alread.